Automation Plugin

 }

-Execute the refreshReferenceDatamodel Gradle task to generate the Java class containing your secrets.
+}Once the secret has been added to a resource group, execute the refreshReferenceDatamodel Gradle task to generate the Java class containing your secrets.

-The url, apiToken, and timeOutSeconds fields can now be accessed through the AutomationPluginContextData class.
+Secret fields can now be accessed through the AutomationPluginContextData class.

 For example: